sajmons/CollimationCircles/README.md

 This program was inspired by Mire De Collimation program written by Gilbert Grillot and Al's Collimation Aid.
 I combined best features of both and addes some of my own.

-Colimation Circles is developed with .NET 6 and AvaloniaUI Framework, and can run on multiple platforms like Windows, Linux and Mac OS.
+Colimation Circles is developed with .NET 6 and AvaloniaUI Framework, and can run on multiple platforms like Windows, Linux and macOS.

 # Features